xcart/xcart-docs/_pages/kb_en/modules/ShopperApprovedReviews/configuration.md

 You can find out whether your X-Cart store has the addon Shopper Approved Reviews installed and enabled by checking the **My addons** section of your store Admin area.
 If not, the addon can be obtained via the X-Cart App Store.
 ![shopperapproved_addon.png]({{site.baseurl}}/attachments/ref_3otm3RBq/shopperapproved_addon.png)

-To install the addon, follow the steps described in {% link "Installing and Activating Addons" ref_0fGEpvrh %}.
+To install the addon, follow the steps described in {% link "Installing Addons from the X-Cart App Store" ref_Vn1mMUw9 %}.

 Before you start using the addon, you need to adjust the addon settings.
 Proceed to the Shopper Approved Reviews addon settings page:
 ![settings.png]({{site.baseurl}}/attachments/ref_3otm3RBq/settings.png)